 2. Your Blog Headlines

 Every blog post has a title, headline, plus headers, and these are important components of your blog post and not just for the reader.
 It focuses on your message, and allows the search engines to index them properly and to send your audience to your content.
-Did you know that some of the larger blogs use A/B split testing to test different variations of headlines to see which resonates with your audience best?
+Did you know that some of the larger blogs use A/B split testing to test different variations of headlines?
+This helps them see which resonates with your audience best.
 Try using an A/B split test for a few of your posts and see how you do.

 3. Focused Topics